andrewljohnson/coding-for-managers/_posts/learn-github.md

 https://www.codecademy.com/learn/learn-git

-This will take you through basic workflow and how to work with a team to update a single project.
+This will take you through basic workflow and teach you how to work with a team to update a single project.

 Familiarity with the command line is suggested to complete this tutorial.